code-423n4/docs/roles/wardens/warden-auth.md

 ### **What if my wallet was hacked?**

+Please follow these steps:

-If you are not logged in and you haven't set up your password yet, click "Log in" from the connect dropdown and then click "forgot password" to get a password reset link.
-Next, log in with your new password and make sure to update your payment addresses from the account page.
-Then please submit a help request through our [Help Desk](https://code4rena.com/help/) while logged in so that we can remove the hacked wallet from your account.
+1. If you are not logged in and you haven't set up your password yet, click "Log in" from the connect dropdown and then click "forgot password" to get a password reset link
+2. Log in with your username and password
+3. Update your payment addresses from the account page
+4. Submit a help request through our [Help Desk](https://code4rena.com/help/) while logged in so that we can remove the hacked wallet from your account.